-The Company's fourth quarter consolidated net income decreased to \$5.6 million or earnings of \$0.14 per share compared to \$7.1 million or earnings of \$0.18 per share in the same quarter last year - a decrease of 22%.
-The effective income tax rate was 26% in the current quarter compared 27% in the same quarter last year.
+The Company's fourth quarter consolidated net income increased to \$9.2 million or earnings of \$0.24 per share compared to \$5.6 million or earnings of \$0.14 per share in the same quarter last year.
+The effective income tax rate was 25% in the current quarter compared 26% in the same quarter last year.
+The change in income tax rate in the quarter was impacted by geographic distribution and foreign tax rate differentials.